 What is a SDGG?

 The SDGG (previously the Small Socially-Disadvantaged Producer Grant) is administered by the USDA Rural Development program and is aimed at providing funding to cooperatives and Cooperative Development Centers that provide assistance to socially disadvantaged groups.
-Applications are accepted annual and are accepted between the dates indicated in the Notice of Funding Availability published each year.
+Applications are accepted annually and are accepted between the dates indicated in the Notice of Funding Availability published each year.
 If awarded, this grant must be completed within one year of the grant start date.

 How much funding has been available?

 Available funding for this program may vary each year.
 This grant does not require any matching funds.
+For 2018, the program has an amount of $3 million available in funding with a maximum grant amount of $175,000.

 For FY 2015, the SDGG had $3 million in program funding.
 The maximum grant award amount is $175,000.
 For a full list of awardees, click here.